rkabealo/JS1-Tech-Team-Resources/Final Questions.md

   * module
   * window

-7. Name and describe two possible ways for handling asynchrony in Node.js.
+7. Name and describe two possible ways for handling asynchrony in Node.js (taxonomy level: understand)

 8. Create a Node.js module, bin_coeff.js, which, given n and k, computes n choose k.
 Use this module in a sample program app.js to compute n choose k for n = 5 and k = 0. (taxonomy level: apply, evaluate, create)